 The only certainty in business is change.
 It typically comes out of nowhere and requires communicators to be tenacious, confident and competent in their approach.

-Today I’d like to invite you to join me at my brand new Change Communication Masterclass in September.
+Today I’d like to invite you to join me at my next Change Communication Masterclass in January 2018.

 How good are you at change communication?
 We all encounter situations in our career where we need to whip a change comms plan out of our back pocket.
 Do you need a hand?

 Having the right resources and addressing change at the right time is hard to do (massive understatement!), but there are ideas you can put into place and strategies to help you succeed.

 Read more: Salem, P (2008), The seven communication reasons organisations do not change.
 Corporate Communication: An International Journal Plus, Quirke, Bill.
 (2008) Making the Connections.
 2nd ed.
 Surrey: Gower.
 Johansson, C. and Heide, M. (2008).
 Speaking of change: three communication approaches in studies of organisational change.
 Corporate Communication: An International Journal, 13(3), pp. 288 – 305).

 We hear about the pace of change a lot.
 Clients, peers and people in my network often express their frustration and I hear comments like:

 “I’m being asked to communicate X. But I’m not being given the chance to understand it first, before being asked how we’re going to communicate it, where should I start?”

 “Our company has just finished a big change project and now we’re talking about the next one.
 I’m worried the messaging we’ve just used now looks out of date, but I didn’t know what was around the corner.
 How can I restore trust and get people to even believe us?”

 “I need to know more information, but I’m being asked for a comms plan with no idea what the timelines look like.
 It feels like my plan will become the timeline – is that right?”